My Role

 Marketing Campaigns + Partnerships

-Partnerships with style bloggers helped Jux increase users' sign up globally with blogging partners in Asia, UK, Netherlands, and the US.
+Partnerships with style bloggers helped Jux increase users' sign-ups globally with blogging partners in Asia, the UK, the Netherlands, and the US.
 Jux provided branded content marketing opportunities for independent film studios, local retail shops, and restaurants, as they felt the platform was the right storytelling tool for their businesses.

 The results

 Jux's membership surpassed 200,000 users within a year, with over 60,000 monthly creations and 5 million unique visits per month.
-The team worked endlessly building community via partnerships with content creators worldwide.
-The incremental changes and product improvement help solidify and grow our online community with a fiercely loyal following.
-The summer of 2013 marked the end of Jux as the owner sighted slow growth, but loyal fans of Jux decided to extend the product's life for two more years until Oct 2015.
+The team worked endlessly to build a community via partnerships with content creators worldwide.
+The incremental changes and product improvements helped solidify and grow our online community with a fiercely loyal following.
+The summer of 2013 marked the end of Jux as the owner sighted slow growth, but loyal fans decided to extend the product's life for two more years until October 2015.

 Back to Top